rickosborne/cascades/md/09-1-4-authoritative.md

 She looked stunned for a moment before throwing her head back and letting out a short, quiet gasp of a single laugh.

-"I am certain I have never heard anyone say I was authoritative."
+"I am quite certain no one has ever called me authoritative."

 She didn't seem offended, so I continued.